 You may also want to give Liberty Mutual a closer look if you drive a new car.
 It’s the only company on this list to offer new car replacement, which pays to replace your totaled car with the same make and model.
 If your car’s more than a year old, you’ll want to check out better car replacement.
 This pays to replace your totaled car with one that’s a model year newer with 15,000 fewer miles on it.

 Liberty Mutual didn’t fare as well as some of the others in the customer satisfaction surveys.
 While it received good overall scores, its claims handling was a step behind the rest.
 The process was noted to be pretty smooth and efficient, but not everyone was satisfied with the amount that they received.
-Every insurer receives these complaints to some extent, but if this concerns you, you may feel more comfortable going with a company like GEICO or State Farm.
+Every insurer receives these complaints to some extent, but if this concerns you, you may feel more comfortable going with a company like State Farm.